trevclaridge/Writ-of-Rulers/Design Notes/Misc Ideas.md

 		- it's a smaller number and therefore easier to keep track of (useful for onboarding players new to TTRPGs).
 	- Drawbacks
 		- Doesn't allow Historical Events to be rolled using anything but a d6 (i.e. the idea to have events from 100 years ago be 3d6, and 10 years ago be 2d6 cant be done)
-		- small number doesn't allow alot of the swingyness I want.
+		- small number doesn't allow a lot of the swingyness I want.
 Even when a Resource is maxed-out (at 6), it is not that far away from 0 and can probably be fixed in 1, maybe 2, rounds.
 I'd rather a maxed Resource be a little harder to equalize.
 - 10
 	- means there are 21 pips in all
 	- probably my favorite right now, only because it sounds like a good number in my head